-- G.4.2 If the licensing team wishes to inspect the vehicle the licence holder may be requested to attend an appointment at the Council Offices for that purpose only. - G.4.3 Failure to attend any appointment can be considered as part of the determination process. - G.4.4 In cases where the vehicle presents a risk to public safety or the taximeter is not correctly configured, a licensing officer may serve a s68 suspension notice until such time as the Chief Officer with delegated responsibility for licensing can consider the case.
+- G.4.2 If the licensing team wishes to inspect the vehicle the licence holder may be requested to attend an appointment at the Council Offices for that purpose only. - G.4.3 Failure to attend any appointment can be considered as part of the determination process. - G.4.4 In cases where the vehicle presents a risk to public safety or the taximeter is not correctly configured, a licensing officer may serve a s68 suspension notice until such time as the (insert title) can consider the case.